mattmoses/SingleAxisEmulator/README.md

 This work was performed in [Gregory Chirikjian's](http://scholar.google.com/citations?user=qoIuyMoAAAAJ) [Robot & Protein Kinematics Lab](https://rpk.lcsr.jhu.edu/Publications) at Johns Hopkins University.
 The work was partially supported by the National Science Foundation under Grant No. IIS-0915542.
 Any opinions, findings, and conclusions or recommendations expressed in this material are those of the authors and do not necessarily reflect the views of the National Science Foundation.

 Matt Moses created the schematic and ciruit board layout.
-Kevin C. Wolfe created the custom part library "modular_robot_parts.lbr".
+Kevin Wolfe created the custom part library "modular_robot_parts.lbr".
-Kevin C. Wolfe authored the initial version of the control software.
+Kevin Wolfe authored the initial version of the control software.
 Matt Moses modified Kevin's original code.
 John Swensen provided helpful advice.